 He said the value of salah not only reflected on individuals following their death, but also made them a better person in life.
 It taught patience and discipline, he said.

 “When we see young people coming to the masjid [mosque] I personally become very happy and I start conversations with them about their studies and if they know how to read Quran,” he said.

 Ameera Al Muhairi has been praying five times a day since she was in third grade.

 “I used to pray with my mother and so every time she performed ablution and prayed I did the same,” said the 28-year-old Emirati.

 “And as I was growing up we always used to do it as a group.
-Me and my cousins went to the mosque together in Ramadan and to Makkah for Umra.”
+Me and my cousins went to the mosque together in Ramadan and to Makkah for Umrah.”

-As she grew up, Miss Al Muhairi continued to enjoy the practice of praying.
+As she grew up, Ms Al Muhairi continued to enjoy the practice of praying.
 She gradually became more aware of its impact on her daily life.

 “It is like feeling the presence of God and the connection with Him,” she said.
 “I don’t ask Him for things, I just feel like I want to get strength from Him and to feel His protection.

 “I feel lighter during Ramadan, even though I am tired and sleep-deprived.
 I feel I am fasting for a purpose.